Dr. Jeanne L. Paynter

 Persistence empowers us to test and verify, improve and refine.
 It is fueled by a “growth mindset,” or belief that achievement outcomes are not “fixed,” and that effort produces results.
 Many now believe that persistence is more crucial to success than talent.

 So what’s the art teacher to do when her students show such a lack of it?
-I’m not about quick fixes or easy answers, but I do believe that the first step is to define persistence for students and then start talking about it in daily instruction.
+I’m not about quick fixes or easy answers, but I do believe that the first step is to explicitly define persistence for students and then start talking about it in daily instruction.

 To begin, provide students with the Teach to Develop Talent Student-Directed Goal (see Chapter 4 Teach the Aptitudes of Innovators) to define the attributes of persistence.
 Now, you can begin pointing out examples/nonexamples in characters from stories they are reading, scientists or historical figures they are studying, personalities they are following, or assignments they are tackling.